-15We focus on quarterly data.
+17We focus on quarterly data.
 See instead Ferrara and Guérin (2015) for a high-frequency analysis of uncertainty shocks.

-16The magnitudes of $U{h+h|t}$ and $U{h+h|t}^A$ are reported on the y-axis on the left while that of disagreement is reported on the y-axis on the right.
-The magnitude of disagreement is small.
-This is due to the fact that, unlike the existing addition, it is trending down until the financial crisis of 2007; this is in sharp contrast with the overall measure of uncertainty, as well as aggregate uncertainty, which have clear spikes in the early 1980s, early 2000s and the financial crisis.
+disagreement is, in magnitude, only a small portion of the overall measure of uncertainty;18 in addition, it is trending down until the financial crisis of 2007; this is in sharp contrast with the overall measure of uncertainty, as well as aggregate uncertainty, which have clear spikes in the early 1980s, early 2000s and the financial crisis.
 Thus, using disagreement as a measure of uncertainty may result in underestimating both the overall level of uncertainty in the economy as well as its fluctuations over time, as currently the level of disagreement is similar to what it was in the mid-1990s and lower than its value in the late 1980s.
 In addition, most would agree that the early 2007-2008 were probably the most uncertain times in the latest decades; while disagreement increases during that period, it peaks only much later, after the end of the recession, in 2009.
 Thus, disagreement (i.e., the component of Knightian uncertainty due to disagreement among forecasters) may not be a timely measure of uncertainty.
 Note that this result is not an artifact of constructing disagreement measures based on density forecasts: Sill (2014, Figure 1) shows a similar delay.
 In particular, Sill (2014) plots the dispersion of the mean one-year-ahead real GDP growth rate forecasts measured by the inter-quantile range: the first peak in the disagreement does not appear until the middle of the recession.

-Turning to the ex-ante and ex-post components, depicted in Panel C of Figure 3 together with the aggregate uncertainty measure $(U{t+h|t}^A)$, it is interesting to note that ex-ante uncertainty is quite constant in the 1980s and up to 2007.
+Turning to the ex-ante and ex-post components, depicted in Panel D of Figure 3 together with the aggregate uncertainty measure $(U{t+h|t}^A)$, it is interesting to note that ex-ante uncertainty is quite constant in the 1980s and up to 2007.
 Thus, movements in uncertainty during that period cannot be attributed to changes in ex-ante uncertainty.
 Ex-ante uncertainty does increase during the latest recession, but only towards its end, and spikes much later than the peak of the recession.
 This suggests that measures of volatility in the forecasters' predictive distributions are, themselves, not timely measures of uncertainty.